 Here's what you need to know and what documents to bring with you before you apply for a Mexico marriage license.

-We recommend getting this legal aspect of your wedding out of the way about a month before your wedding date.
+It's best to get this legal aspect of your wedding out of the way about a month before your wedding date.

 Congratulations and much happiness as you begin your lifetime journey together!

-ID Requirements in Mexico:
+ID Requirements in Mexico

 If you are not a resident of Mexico, you will be asked for a Tourist Card/Visa and a valid passport.
 The airlines will provide you with your tourist card if you are flying in.
 If you are driving, you will have to get one in Mexico.